catalyst-cloud/catalystcloud-docs/source/network/vpn.rst

        | transform_protocol   | esp                                  |
        +----------------------+--------------------------------------+

-    Lastly create a VPN IPSec Site Connection.
+    Lastly create a VPN IPSec site connection.
 This command makes use of the resources created in the last three steps.
 You will need to take note of these IDs to use within this command.